Thanin-Pintong/springboot-tesseract-render-railway/README.md

 Local Development Machine :
 >* Clone this repository from GitHub into local machine.
 >* Change to the folder from cloning.
-You can delete the folder '.git', then initialize Git by GitHub recommendation.
+You can delete the folder '.git', then initialize it again by GitHub recommendation.
 >* Don't forget to run 'git add target/springboot-tesseract-render-railway-1.0.jar' before Git commit.

 Hub Docker :